Linguistx/testsite/README.md

 There are two dicitonry files: ```conlang-dictionary.md``` contains the Conlang to English translations, and ```English-dictionary.md``` contains the English to Conalng translations.

-A word entry begins with a single # symbol, eg:
+A word entry begins with a single # symbol, and is followed by standard Markdown syntax to make sub-headings and lists:

-    # word

-This makes "word" searchable in your website.
-After that standard Markdown syntax can be used to make sub-headings and lists:

     # word
     /pronunciation of word/